TABLE OF CONTENTS

 KEY TAKEAWAYS

-- Real estate appreciation is the rise in property value over time.
+• Real estate appreciation refers to the rise in a property’s value over time.

 What Is Real Estate Appreciation?